DIFC Courts

 Examples in the construction sector might include complicated engineering disputes or claims arising out of fires.
 Technology-related cases could include liability for cybercrime incidents, disputes over the ownership and use of data, and issues relating to emerging technologies such as artificial intelligence or connected cars.

-In September 2022, Justice Wayne Martin was appointed Judge in Charge of the Technology & Construction Division.
+In December 2024, Justice Roger Stewart was appointed Judge in Charge of the Technology & Construction Division.

 judge image